hashmat-wani/AI-Image-Generator-DALL.E/README.md

 ### **8. Changing User Profile Picture with Cloudinary**

 This project includes a feature that allows users to change their profile picture.
+When user selects an picture, it is sent to the server using a multipart/form-data form.
+The server then uses the multer middleware to handle the file upload and store the picture temporarily on the server's disk.

-The new picture is uploaded to Cloudinary, a cloud-based image and video management service.
-Cloudinary stores the new image and provides a URL that can be used to display the image on the platform.
+Once the picture is uploaded, the server uses the Cloudinary API to upload the picture to the Cloudinary platform.
+Cloudinary then stores the new picture and provides a URL that can be used to display the picture on the platform.

 <ins>Changing Profile Picture Workflow</ins>